CS 70

 If you have questions about the course (about assignments, course policies, C++, etc.) that you cannot answer yourself, please use Piazza for asynchronous communication (not email); there are more eyes on Piazza so you are more likely to get a quick response.

 There are several different ways to get help, ask questions, and otherwise reach out, each with their own purpose.
-We will use Piazza for asynchronous communication, and professor/grutor office hours either online or in-person for synchronous communication.
-Please see the Getting Help page for details.
+We will use Piazza for asynchronous communication, and professor/grutor office hours for synchronous communication.
+Please see the Getting Help page and the Office and Grutor Hours post pinned on Piazza for details.

 Graders / Tutors (aka “Grutors”)

 There are many grutors for this course whose mission in life (at least some of the time) is to help convey the wonder of CS 70!
-They will be responding to Piazza posts as well as holding regular help sessions online and (hopefully) in person as well.
+They will be responding to Piazza posts as well as holding regular help sessions as well.
 They will also be grading your homework assignments.

 Computer and Website Accounts